 Why Women Stay in Abusive Relationships

-The author says that starting fair and just and only later becoming unfair and evil creates confusions and people don’t realize the change.
+The author says that starting fair and just and only later becoming unfair and evil creates confusion and people don’t realize the change.
 He says that that’s the “reason why abusive women stay with abusive spouses”.

 But that’s a vast oversimplification.